Understand the NPSP Data Model

 The entity relationship diagram (ERD) below was created by a tool called the Salesforce schema builder and illustrates a portion of a well thought-out data model.
 Each box represents an entity, and the lines show relationships between the entities.
 Schema builder is a tool that lets you visualize and edit your data model.
 It’s useful for designing and understanding complex data models.

-Now that we understand a little bit about the basics of the Salesforce platform, let’s take a minute to set some realistic expectations about what it will take to be successful in your implementation and adoption of Salesforce.
+With a grounding in the basics of the Salesforce platform, let’s move on to some best practices to be successful in your implementation and adoption of Salesforce.